IDon: Tour

 Don Omar is expected to be touring in 2010, in promotion of his re-edition third studio album iDon.
 As confirmed on his MySpace profile, dates and locations of his concert tour have yet to be released, and are likely to be released on the day of the album's re-release.

-Commercial Repection
+Commercial reception

 Idon debut at 32 US Billboard 200 selling over 17,000 copies, lower on comparation his previous album King of Kings which debut at number 7 selling over 68,000 copies on the first week.
 The album also debuted at the top of US Billboard Top Latin Albums at stayed there for three consecutive weeks.
 As of 2010, the album sold around 100,000 copies in the United States.

 The album was certified platinum in Chile for 75,000 units sold of the songs of the album.
 The album also was certified gold in Paraguay and Argentina.
 As of December 2009, the album sold over 600,000 copies.
 According to some sources the album sold over one million of copies worldwide and 4 million of digital downloaded songs.